MattiaMello/webstore/README.md

 # Welcome to WebStore!

-This is an implementation of a part of an e-commerce using symfony, fixtures, RESTful API calls, encrypted authentication, user masquerading and other functionalities.
+This is an implementation of a part of an e-commerce component using symfony, fixtures, RESTful API calls, encrypted authentication, user masquerading and other functionalities.

 # TIME
 11 hours